International Centre for Integrated Mountain Development: Directors/Director Generals of ICIMOD

-Dr. Pema Gyamtsho from Bhutan is the first Director General from an ICIMOD regional member country.

 Organisational structure

 Board of Governors

 The highest governing body of ICIMOD is its Board of Governors, which consists of one high-ranking state official from each of its eight regional member countries, and independent members who are nominated by the ICIMOD Support Group based on their recognized professional expertise and experience.
 The ICIMOD Support Group consists of representatives from among the organizations and institutions that provide financial contributions to ICIMOD.

 Funding

 The programmes and activities of ICIMOD are supported by long-term sponsors, who provide funding to the institution.
 These include the governments of all the eight RMCs, and the governments of Australia, Austria, Norway, Sweden, and Switzerland.
 Programme donors include the ADA (Austria), BMZ and BMU (Germany), the UK govt, the EU, SIDA (Sweden), IDRC (Canada), IFAD, the Norwegian Ministry of Foreign Affairs, and USAID.

-Staff

-ICIMOD draws its core staff from a variety of backgrounds, including researchers, academics, development practitioners, professional in relevant fields, and bureaucrats on deputation.
-Over the years, the disciplinary backgrounds of its staff have exhibited a wide range, and have included various pure and applied natural sciences, social sciences and the humanities, and professional streams such as journalism and business studies.
-This interdisciplinary mix aims to holistically shape research and actions which are planned and implemented through ICIMOD's 'Regional Programmes'.

 Regional Programmes

-With its large array of partner organisations, ICIMOD organizes its work in six 'Regional Programmes', each of which, in its own way, generates and brings together scientific knowledge, orients research into use, and thereby delivers impacts across areas essential to sustainable mountain development in the HKH region.
-These six regional programmes are 'Adaptation and Resilience Building', 'Transboundary Landscapes', 'River Basins and Cryosphere', 'Atmosphere', 'Mountain Environment Regional Information Systems', and 'Mountain Knowledge and Action Networks'.
-ICIMOD's Regional Programmes build on the organisation's long history of engagement in the RMCs.
-They are formulated to promote transboundary cooperation between the RMCs, meet the capacity-building needs in the region, and support long-term testing, piloting, and monitoring of innovative approaches in sustainable development and managing human-ecology interfaces.

 Earth Observation Science at ICIMOD

 ICIMOD actively uses earth observation science and applications for environmental management, disaster risk reduction, and enhanced resilience in the HKH region.
 Several ICIMOD researchers are involved in their research in different topics of earth observation science.
 Among the different remote sensing work, the Regional Land Cover Monitoring System (RLCMS) is most mentionable as that provides a series of 30-m resolution annual land cover maps with harmonized land cover data for the years 2000–2018.
 These regional land cover maps are highly consistent and are designed to serve explicit user-defined objectives.
 Besides that, ICIMOD is involved in rapid mapping of flood inundation for the Koshi river basin, Bangladesh, Nepal, soil erosion and sedimentation yield spatial distribution and many more mapping activities for the regions.